njcurtis3/Drawing-Shapes/README.md

-# Drawing Shapes
+# Drawing Shapes in Python
-Drawing shapes in python
+Drawing shapes in python using classes and for-loops